+Equation~\eqref{eq:trans_x} updates the topology.
+Equation~\eqref{eq:trans_c} establishes that the effective capacity $c_e$ scales linearly with the service frequency $s_e$ via the coefficient $\kappa$.
+Constraint~\eqref{eq:trans_consistency} enforces logical consistency using the Big-M method (where $\Omega$ is a large positive constant), ensuring that positive service frequency $s_e$ can only be assigned if the edge is active ($x_e=1$).

-The performance of mobility networks can be evaluated from multiple perspectives.
-We assume that the regional operators will consider the environmental, social, and economic impacts of various strategies.
+\paragraph{Performance Metrics} The performance of mobility networks can be evaluated from multiple perspectives.
+We assume that regional operators will consider the environmental, social, and economic impacts.
 Specifically, operator $i$ quantifies CO\textsubscript{2} emissions, total travel costs, and profitability generated within its own region, denoted by $J^{e}_i$, $J^{c}_i$, and $J^{p}_i$, respectively.
 These performance metrics depend not only on the network design of their region but also on the network of the other one.
-This interdependence is captured through $y = \demandmodel \tup{h_i, h_{-i}, \graph}$, where $h_i$ denotes the network design strategy of regional operator~$i$, and $h_{-i}$ represents the strategy of the other region.
-This indicates that travelers' choices are influenced by overall network strategies and the existing network layout (see \cref{eq:y}).
+This interdependence is captured by edge flows $y = \demandmodel \tup{h_i, h_{-i}, \graph}$, where $h_i$ denotes the network design strategy of regional operator~$i$, and $h_{-i}$ represents the strategy of the other region.
+Thus, travelers' choices are influenced by overall network strategies and the existing network layout (see \cref{eq:y}).
 The payoff function for operator~$i$ is then given by:

 where $\weighte, \weightc, \weightp \in \nonnegativenumbers^3$ are weights reflecting the relative importance that operator~$i$ assigns to environmental impact, travel cost, and profitability, respectively.
 Performance metrics can be determined by: